Regular updates are planned for the end of each week (Thursdays);

 AUBURN SKI CLUB:

-Auburn Ski Club offers alpine, Nordic, biathlon and snowboard athletic programs including 25 km of Nordic ski trails, groomed to competition standards but open to everyone when not being used for races.
-ASC’s youth programs and competitions (from local to national championship levels) are a big part of the Summit community — a legacy for many athletes and families now stretching back almost 100 years.
-Check the web site — https://www.asctrainingcenter.org — for more information.
+Auburn Ski Club offers alpine, Nordic, biathlon and snowboard athletic programs including 25 km of Nordic skiing groomed to competition standards.
+Check their web site — https://www.asctrainingcenter.org — for more information.

 DONNER SKI RANCH: